mumuki/mumuki-laboratory/README.md

 1. Create exercises!
 Mumuki is in early stages, so remember to add your tests to some SCM.
 1. Are you a UI designer?
 We want Mumuki to look great.

+# Where can I read more?

+Check the wiki!